brodieaustin/building-300/index.markdown

 In all of the chaos, she was able to slip away unnoticed.
 She kept running through the streets.
 She didn't feel the same kind oppressive grief she had when the old man made her escape the restaurant.
 She didn't feel like she had turned her back on him and now had to recover from the loss.
 Instead, the faster she ran, the more she started to feel free.
 Free to follow some other path that would take her to a place where she really could start over.

 The company town hadn't crushed the potential for this happen.
 She believed that maybe, she could find solace somewhere.
 She wished that the old man had been able to find his peace, but without his grandson, he was surely to feel nothing but loss for the rest of his days.

+Ch 21.
+The House

+There were so many broken lanes of road to pick and walk down.
+She chose one that seemed to veer back south and to the west.
+What started as a series of breathless brisk steps, eventually slowed to a plodding pace.

+She was walking through the remnants of neighborhoods with small houses.
+Each house had once had people inside.
+She had once been inside a house like that too.
+With a family, with people.
+But no one could live inside those houses now.
+It seemed like every other house had a collapsed roof, was burned out from a campfire that spread wild in the middle of the night.